 Upon graduating he briefly taught carpentry in Florida, but in January 1907, during Theodore Roosevelt’s presidency, he arrived in Washington, DC, to take a job as clerk in the Treasury Department.
 He boarded in the same house with Carter Woodson and would serve as secretary of the historian’s Association for the Study of Afro-American Life and History.
 He enrolled in Howard University’s night dental school, but it closed before he could get his degree.
 By studying shorthand, typing, bookkeeping, he qualified for a stenographer job at Treasury.
-In 1916 he entered Howard’s night law school but his studies were interrupted by the United States’ entry into World War I. After training in a black officer’s training school, he became a captain in an infantry division that served in France.
+In 1916 he entered Howard’s night law school but his studies were interrupted by the United States’ entry into World War I. After a stint in a black officer’s training school, he became a captain in an infantry division that served in France.

 After the war, Mehlinger returned to Treasury and recommenced his nighttime legal studies at Howard.
 He graduated magna cum laude in 1921, soon after the start of Warren G. Harding’s presidential administration.
 Solo practice was unpromising, as “most black families with any means” wanted a white lawyer.
 Fortunately, the Department of Justice’s only black lawyer, a member of the Republican National Committee from Mississippi, had Mehlinger appointed his stenographer.
 Because his politically connected boss “ran around a lot,” all the law work of the office fell to him.
 “Pretty soon,” he recalled, “I was appointed assistant attorney and assigned to argue cases in the Court of Claims,” a juryless court that heard monetary claims against the federal government.